 While I have always loved facials, I’ve previously been disappointed that a few days after a treatment my skin has reverted back to its pre-facial state.
 Amazingly, a week or so after I experienced the Vitamin Infusion Facial, having taken a long-haul flight and two short-haul ones, my skin is still glowing, soft and quite unlike I’ve seen it before.
 This is seriously a facial to be reckoned with.

 One of the newest treatments at The Spa, the Vitamin Infusion Facial is just one of its many attractions.
-Another new development is the Thai Yoga Suite, a luxurious treatment room specifically designed for Thai Yoga Massages.
+Next on my journey is a visit to the Thai Yoga Suite, a luxurious treatment room specifically designed for the Thai Yoga Experience.
 Combining elements of traditional Thai massage with gentle yoga movements, your therapist will take you through assisted yoga positions and stretching combined with rhythmic acupressure along the body’s energy lines to encourage a deepening of breath and a free-flow of energy, and to release tensions and toxins from the body.
-‘People say that the Thai Yoga Massage is a spiritual experience,’ explains Denise Vitiello, who believes the treatment to be one of the best in the city.
+‘Because the journey combines meditation, yoga and massage techniques, people say that Thai Yoga is a spiritual experience,’ explains Heather Hannig, who believes the treatment to be one of the best in the city.

 A treatment room in the Thai Yoga Suite